williamcanin/askme/README-en.md

 # Ask @williamcanin anything!

 This is a small, quick "**ask me anything**" repository.
 The interesting thing is to ask questions about programming and technological culture.
 If you have any technical problems with projects on my [GitHub](https://github.com/williamcanin), I recommend making a *Issue* in the project's own repository.
+If you want to participate in any project [my](https://github.com/williamcanin) here on GitHub, you can open an *Issue* here for contact.

 ### Ask a question